-Further, it is notable that in Theorem \ref{thm:restricted-npmle}, in expectation $\KL(f_*\|\est)$ does not even pay the logarithmic price i.e., it is of the order $\varepsilon_n + C_0 n^{-1/2}$ (without any log factors).
+Further, it is notable that in Theorem \ref{thm:restricted-npmle}, in expectation $\KL(f_*\|\est)$ does not even pay the logarithmic price, i.e., it is of the order $\varepsilon_n + C_0 n^{-1/2}$ (without any log factors).
 This may be of technical significance in the context of the existing literature on this problem.

-The condition \eqref{rest_npmle} is satisfied by a restricted NPMLE that maximizes the likelihood over densities $f$ in the class $\mathcal{M}(\Theta, \tau)$.
-In practice, the set $\Theta$ can be chosen as a large compact set that is believed to intersect non-trivially with the support of the true mixing measure, typically guided by domain knowledge.
-Importantly, $\Theta$ need not fully contain the support of the true mixing measure.
-Practical choices of $\Theta$ can also be constructed from the data—for example, by taking the convex hull of a suitably chosen subset of observations.

-Note also that the condition $\est \in \mathcal{M}(\Theta;\tau)$ is quite mild, as it only requires the total mass of $\mu_{\est}$ on the set $\Theta$ to be at least $\tau$ (rather than imposing any pointwise lower bound on densities).
-In particular, the mixing measure need only place a fraction $\tau$ of its mass on a fixed compact set $\Theta$, and may still assign positive mass to locations arbitrarily far away.
-The only distributions excluded are those whose mixing measures concentrate nearly all of their mass outside every sufficiently large compact set, which would be a rather pathological situation.

-We can interpret Theorem \ref{thm:stability} from the perspective of viewing the NPMLE as a random optimization problem, connecting the NPMLE paradigm to statistical mechanics.
+\textbf{Theorems \ref{thm:stability} and \ref{thm:restricted-npmle} and statistical mechanics.} We can interpret Theorems \ref{thm:stability} and \ref{thm:restricted-npmle} from the perspective of viewing the NPMLE as a random optimization problem, connecting the NPMLE paradigm to statistical mechanics.